junon-corp/.github/profile/README.md

 <img src="https://raw.githubusercontent.com/junon-corp/jur/main/assets/logo_circle.png" align="right" width="20%" alt="Junon logo" />

-[Junon](https://github.com/junon-corp) is the way to easily build complex 3D softwares, games and more.
-The project includes its own engine and graphics library
+Junon is the way to create 3D complex softwares, games and more.
+The project includes its own tools such as an engine and a GUI library.

-All the open-source projects are published on this organization, including derived-projects and brand [assets](https://github.com/junon-corp/jur).
-In addition to English, we translate into French and Portuguese.
+In addition to English, we translate to French and (Brazilian) Portuguese.

-This is still under development and requires your attention.
-You can contribute on any repository.
-Do not hesitate to contact us !
+The open-source projects related to Junon are all published in this organisation.
+Note that the programming language (projects [juc](https://github.com/junon-corp/juc) and [jup](https://github.com/junon-corp/jup)) is archived.
+It will come back later, as a simpler language for Junon.